zqfang/zqfang.github.io/2020-07-28-cpp-cuda/index.md

 2.  `Warp`

-for SM(hardware), CUDA run as warp(线程束), beacuse hardward don't know where the block, who they are.
+For SM(hardware), CUDA run as warp(线程束), SM don't know where the block, who they are.

 In hardware, the thread resource are limited, not all `logical threads` run at the same time.
-The minimun `physical threads` run at the same time are called warp.
+The minimun `physical threads` run at the same time are called `warp`.

 ![warp](/images/cuda/cuda-warps.png)

-for example: if one block have 128 threads, when running on `Stream`, this block divied into
+for example: if one block assigned 128 threads, when running on `Stream`, this block divied into
 ```
 warp0: thread  0,........thread31
 warp1: thread 32,........thread63